lisbravo/MNIST-drawing-test/Readme.md

 Also is worth to mention that a watchdog timer is started after the first movement is detected, that will trigger if no valid input is detected

-Even do there is a great margin for improvement, end result is pretty satisfactory:
+Even though there is a great margin for improvement, end result is pretty satisfactory:
 ![Results 1](https://github.com/lisbravo/MNIST-drawing-test/raw/master/end_result_1.gif)
 ![Results 2](https://github.com/lisbravo/MNIST-drawing-test/raw/master/end_result_2.gif)